Alexander-Nestle/Places-Insight/README.md

 ##### Output:

-A in memory database of the indexing table/map
+An in memory database of the indexing table/map

 #### Query Phase: